 - Request that he or she contact you regarding your issues

-- Suggest alternatives for handling your complaint
+- Suggest alternatives for handling your client request for assistance

 - Act as your attorney or otherwise represent you

 - Give you legal advice regarding the substance of your case